CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 * Config setting: `enable_icon_services`
 * Default: `true`

 Certain NPCs provide services to the player: Traders, Technicians, Medics, Guides, and Faction Leaders.
 While the default focus icon for most stalkers is a speech bubble, these *Service NPCs* each get their own special icon.
-Disabling this setting will cause them to use the normal dot marker instead.
+Disabling this setting will cause them to use the normal speech bubble icon instead.
 ## Customize color for the Trader icon
 * Config setting: `argb_service_trader`
 ## Customize color for the Guide icon